-In this example we can see voucher traffic is adding almost as many new customers as existing, in contrast to editorial content sites and cashback.
-However, it would be foolish to make any rash assumptions based on broad brush categorisation.
+In this example, we can see coupon traffic is adding almost as many new customers as existing, in contrast to editorial content sites and cashback.
+However, it would be foolish to make any rash assumptions based on such broad categorizations.
 Without further insight we also don't know if there were specific campaigns or activity being run by large publishers within each category.

-Drilling the data down further it is possible to isolate four major discount code sites and cross-reference their numbers:
+Drilling the data down further it is possible to isolate four major coupon code sites and cross-reference their numbers.